-Then we have the four fundamental spaces for any matrix $\bA\in \real^{m\times n}$ of rank $r$, as delineated in Theorem~\ref{theorem:fundamental-linear-algebra}.
-To establish the fundamental theorem of linear algebra, we first verify a crucial result: the equality between the row rank and the column rank of a matrix.
-This proof holds significance for subsequent developments.
+These ideas lead to the four fundamental subspaces associated with any matrix $\bA\in \real^{M\times N}$ of rank $R$, as described in Theorem~\ref{theorem:fundamental-linear-algebra}.
+To establish the fundamental theorem of linear algebra, we first prove a key result: the equality of row rank and column rank.

-\begin{theorem}[Row Rank Equals Column Rank] The dimension of the column space of a matrix $\bA\in \real^{m\times n}$ is equal to the dimension of its row space, i.e., the row rank and the column rank of a matrix $\bA$ are equal. \end{theorem}
+\begin{theoremHigh}[Row Rank Equals Column Rank ] For any matrix $\bA\in \real^{M\times N}$, the dimension of its column space equals the dimension of its row space.
+That is, the row rank and column rank of $\bA$ are equal. \end{theoremHigh}